Find out when you need to apply for an environmental impact assessment (EIA) screening or consent decision to change rural land use.

 - making sure your proposal does not breach the requirements of a Countryside Stewardship agreement

 - getting permission from the Environment Agency if your proposal includes spraying within one metre of a watercourse

 Apply for a consent decision

-There are currently no notices to publish.
+There are currently no applications for consent.

-Appeal against a screening or a consent decision
+Appeal against a screening or consent decision

-Environmental Impact Assessment (EIA) Unit
+Environmental Impact Assessment (EIA) (Agriculture) Unit